SJ23 Tech Tip B11, (Updated 2024-04-21) Bob Schimmel

 NOTE - It is especially important to have a dry anchor locker if you store a propane bottle or beer at the top of the locker.
 See Tech Tip C07

-WATER PROOF THE LOCKER (2024) - About 10 years ago I sprayed a coat of tough truck bed liner on the fibreglass locker wall to seal it from water.
+WATER PROOF THE INSIDE OF THE LOCKER (2024) - During 1999 I sprayed the bottom portion of the locker with a fire retardant coating to seal the fibreglass from water.
+I wish I could remember the name because it does an amazing job of keeping the fibreglass dry.
+In the cured state it is a bit spongy and tough as nails.
+Then in 2014 I was given a long anchor line that would easily fill the locker.
+So to expand the water proofing to the top of the locker I sprayed a coat of tough truck bed liner in the locker, top to bottom.
 An aerosol can is perfect for this application.
 Just as long as the bed liner you use can stand up to the regular dousing of water and abuse from the line, chain and anchor.
 Frankly I think the back of a pick up truck takes a worse beating than an anchor locker which is why I didn't hesitate to use truck bed liner.

 CONCLUSION - Voila, now you have a foredeck anchor locker that can hold 200' of 1/2" line plus 20' of 5/16" chain and an anchor.
 As a rule of thumb, the minimum length of chain should be equal to the length of the hull.
-You might even find enough space to store a second anchor line (in a bag) when you need to deploy two anchors to keep from sailing at anchor during a storm.
+You might even find enough space to store a second anchor line (in a bag) when you need to deploy two anchors to keep from "sailing" at anchor during a blustery night.

 Return to Tech Tip Index. . . . . . . . . . . . . . .
 Have a Question?